HakonHarnes/img-clip.nvim/README.md

 The plugin comes with the following commands:

 - `PasteImage` Inserts the image from the clipboard into the document.
+- `ImgClipDebug` Prints the debug log, including the output of shell commands.

 Consider binding `PasteImage` to something like `<leader>p`.